Great Barrier Reef Suffers Irreversible Loss after a Catastrophic Heatwave Series

 The Great Barrier Reef is the Earth’s largest coral reef system and is home to 3,863 individual coral reefs and more than 2,000 marine species.
 This beauty of natural wonder is a gift bestowed to the Coral Sea off the coast of Queensland, Australia.

-Stretching at approximately 2,300 kilometres, the Great Barrier Reef is a “living tapestry” that is definitely not something to be belittled.
+Stretching at approximately 2,300 kilometers, the Great Barrier Reef is a “living tapestry” that is definitely not something to be belittled.
 Amazingly, it’s one of the seven wonders of the natural world and is even larger than the Great Wall of China.
 This “mosaic of living diversity” is the “planet’s largest living structure” and the only living thing on Earth visible via space satellite.

 Unfortunately, how long do you think can this wonder remain wonderful?
 What will eventually happen if the oceans continue to rise in temperature?